arshdeep4909/moshify/README.md

 -just created a normal layout for the media object -did not define the color and back ground and will fine tune later when we define the block in which it is layed out

+quotes

+-here we just created the quotes component without the image

+- we did this because we can have some quotes in the future that might not include an image
+- we used pseudo to add quotes before and after
+- the author section was a media section so we added media section and styled it according to our needs

+grid

+-just defined a normal grid with two and three colums -made it reponsive with breaking points